hypothe/ai4ro2_2/README.md

 To make it easier to install and test the system, especially considering the relatively long list of dependencies, a Docker Image is provided: [hypothe/ai4ro2_2:priv](https://hub.docker.com/repository/docker/hypothe/ai4ro2_2).
 Every important note is already written at that link.
 I highly suggest to give it a try, since it makes testing the system that much faster and more manageable!
+> NOTE: be sure to pull the "priv" tag, since the "latest" one does not automatically pull this repository.

 ## Authors